Semi-Supervised Unconstrained Head Pose Estimation in the Wild: Experiments

 \textbf{Setting3: DAD-COCOHead~} This is for the full-range HPE task.
 We use the train-set of DAD-3DHeads as the labeled set, and COCOHead as the unlabeled set.
 We set \textsf{Phase1} and \textsf{Phase2} with 100K and 100K iterations, respectively.
 And parameters $K$, $B_l$, $B_u$ and $\delta$ are set to 5, 16, 128 and 0.75, respectively.
 We report testing results on both val-set and test-set of DAD-3DHeads.
 Following \cite{martyniuk2022dad}, measures of the ground-truth matrix $\mathbf{R}_1$ and predicted $\mathbf{R}_2$ are (1) Frobenius norm of the matrix $\mathbf{I}\!-\!\mathbf{R}_1\mathbf{R}_2^T$, and (2) the angle in axis-angle representation of $\mathbf{R}_1\mathbf{R}_2^T$ (\textit{a.k.a} the geodesic distance between two rotation matrices).

 \textbf{Compared Methods:} In order to make a more comprehensive comparison, apart from our proposed SemiUHPE, we also implemented the fully supervised version (Sup.) using only labeled data but adopting an advanced matrix Fisher representation \cite{mohlin2020probabilistic}, and the semi-supervised baseline FisherMatch \cite{yin2022fishermatch} (Base.) following our settings.
 For the network backbone, it is selected from three purely ConvNets-based candidates including ResNet50 \cite{he2016deep}, RepVGG \cite{ding2021repvgg} and EfficientNetV2-S \cite{tan2021efficientnetv2}.
 These backbones have similar network parameters and are widely used in other HPE methods \cite{yang2019fsa, zhou2020whenet, hempel20226d}.
+Besides, we also included two additional baselines to strengthen the comparisons: (1) FisherMatch+ \cite{yin2025towards} (Base.+), where we replace the matrix Fisher distribution with a rotation Laplace distribution; (2) Sample Adaptive Augmentation \cite{gui2023enhancing} (SAA), an SSL method from image classification that introduces stronger adaptive augmentations.
+Both Base.+ and SAA were re-implemented on top of the best-performing settings of FisherMatch for SemiUHPE.
 For all experiments, we implemented them using PyTorch 1.13.1 on one single RTX 3090 (24 GB) or A800 (80 GB) GPU.
 The Adam optimizer is used.
 The learning rate in \textsf{Phase1} is 1e-4, and reduced to 1e-5 in \textsf{Phase2}.
 During training and testing, all head images are padded and resized into shape $224\times224$ as inputs.

 \textbf{Adapted SemiUHPE:} Similarly, we introduce the semi-supervised experimental data and settings for generic object rotation regression (SemiObjRot) and 3D head reconstruction (Semi3DHead).
 For SemiObjRot, we follow the setting in FisherMatch \cite{yin2022fishermatch} and conduct SSL comparing tests on the dataset Pascal3D+ \cite{xiang2014beyond}.
 This dataset contains real images from Pascal VOC and ImageNet of 12 rigid object classes.
 We evaluate 6 vehicle categories (aeroplane, bicycle, boat, bus, car, motorbike) which have relatively evenly distributed poses in azimuth angles, and set the number of labeled images as 7, 20 and 50 for each category respectively.
 For Semi3DHead, we conduct SSL comparing tests on the dataset DAD-3DHeads \cite{martyniuk2022dad}, where part of the train-set is used as labeled data (\eg, 5\%, 10\% or 20\%), the rest is used as unlabeled data, and the val-set is used to report performance.
 The comparison methods are roughly the same as SemiUHPE.